ataraxao/drex/README.md

 - **No relationship obligations.** No duties to cohabit, perform services, or maintain a relationship.
 - **No funding obligation.** Any funding targets are non-binding; there are **no arrears**.
-- **No unilateral withdrawals.** The account is set up so neither party can “smash-and-grab.”
+- **No unilateral withdrawals.** The account is set up so neither party can unilaterally transfer-out.
 - **Event-driven distributions only.** Transfers-out occur only on:
   - Liquidity Events (if elected), or
   - Termination unwind, or